 Our favorite ADHD Lunch resources

 Homegoods – don’t be scared of the food they sell.
 I have never bought anything but products that are still within the expiration date.
-The real healthy stuff is often on sale because people tend to shy away from healthy.
+The real healthy stuff is often on sale because people tend to shy away from it.

 Amazon Subscribe and Save – I have a regular order that ships every two months, but I can change the date if I don’t need to replenish.
 I get some of the packaged items listed above for much less than my local store.